dandytbermillo/constellation-/docs/nested_children_api_implementation_plan_FIXED.md

 - Without this fix, grandchildren are never added to `allItems`
 - The spread operator `...child` copies `child.children` but doesn't process them
 - Nested folders would appear but clicking them would show nothing
+- ✅ Updated: Nested items now inherit their server-provided `depthLayer` (fallback to `parent.depthLayer + 1`), so they start at Layer 3+ and **stay out of `allItems` on initial load** unless their ancestors are expanded.

+---

+### Depth & Expansion Behavior (Updated)

+* Initial load still shows only Layers 0–2 (Knowledge Base center, constellation hubs, and level-one items).
+* When a constellation (e.g. “My Documents”) is double-clicked:
+  * The constellation center shifts to Layer 1.5.
+  * Its direct children appear at Layer 0 (foreground).
+  * Nested folders remain hidden until explicitly expanded.
+* When a nested folder (e.g. “draft” inside “My Documents”) is double-clicked:
+  * That folder moves to Layer 1.5.
+  * Only its immediate children advance to Layer 0; deeper descendants remain hidden until their own parent is expanded.
+* This staged reveal avoids overwhelming the user while keeping the hierarchy consistent.

 ---